-Universal Credit is a new benefit which has replaced six existing benefits and tax credits.
-The whole of the UK has now switched over to Universal Credit for new claims, however there are some exceptions, where you will still have to make a claim under the old benefits system even if you live in a Universal Credit area.
-You can find out more about the very limited circumstances where some exceptions apply on GOV.UK.
-If you are already receiving benefits under the old system (such as Tax Credits, Housing Benefit, Income Support, Employment and Support Allowance etc.) you will continue to receive these benefits until you are transitioned over to Universal Credit.
-The roll-out schedule for when this will take place is not confirmed and may not start until at least 2020.
-You can find more information on the timetable for these benefits changes on Turn2Us.
+Universal Credit (UC) is the main benefit for people on a low income of working age (below state pension age).
+It is replacing six existing benefits and tax credits.
+The whole of the UK has now switched over to Universal Credit for new claims.
+However, there are some exceptions, where you will still have to make a claim under the old benefits system.
+You can find out more about the very limited circumstances where exceptions apply on GOV.UK.
+If you are already receiving benefits under the old system (such as Tax Credits, Housing Benefit, Income Support, income-related Employment and Support Allowance etc.) you will continue to receive these benefits unless you make a claim for UC.
+Nobody is being moved to UC by the DWP; this cannot happen unless you make a claim.
+The roll-out schedule to invite existing claimants to claim UC is not confirmed.

 The benefits being replaced are: